Get free Shakespeare in the Park tickets by following our tips for seats at Central Park's best outdoor theater

-Getting seats to the best Broadway shows usually requires a lot of planning in advance.
-But if you need to find last-minute Broadway tickets—for shows the same day, or just a few days away—you do have some good options.
+Getting seats to the best Broadway shows usually requires quite a bit of advance planning.
+But if you do need to find last-minute Broadway tickets—for performances on the same day, or just a few days away—you do have good options.
 It all depends on how much you are willing to pay, how much you are willing to wait and how much risk you are willing to take.
 If everything goes your way, you might even luck into cheap Broadway tickets, great seats or a chance to see hit shows that you would never have been able to get into earlier.
-(Hello, Hamilton!)
 Here is our procrastinator's guide to buying last-minute Broadway tickets.

 RECOMMENDED: Full guide to all Broadway shows